I’d like to tell you a true story….

 So the next time you have an opportunity to speak English, feel the fear and then do it!
 Remember: What’s the worst that can happen?!

 Have you ever forced yourself to speak English (or another language) even though you felt nervous?
 How did you feel after?
 I’d love to hear about your experiences!
-Leave me a comment below 🙂
+Scroll down and leave me a comment 🙂